 The compensation philosophy of the Compensation Committee is to provide a comprehensive compensation package for each executive officer that is well suited to support accomplishment of the Company's business strategies, objectives and initiatives.
 For incentive-based compensation, the Committee considers the desirability of structuring such compensation arrangements so as to qualify for deductibility by the Company under Section 162(m) of the Internal Revenue Code, as amended.
+Options granted under the Company's option plan qualify as "performance-based" compensation that is not subject to the limitations on deductibility of certain executive compensation under Section 162(m).
+The Company's cash bonus plans do not qualify as "performance-based" compensation under Section 162(m).
 As the Compensation Committee applies this compensation philosophy in determining appropriate executive compensation levels and other compensation factors, the Compensation Committee reaches its decisions with a view towards the Company's overall financial performance.